 How do omega-3 fatty acids play a role in hearing?
 Scientists believe these fatty acids help to protect cell life by slowing down cell aging.
 The lifespan of a typical cell is linked to its telemores.
 With each cell replication, the telemores become shorter, and when they are totally consumed, the cell is destroyed (apostosis).
 Studies show that telemores are vulnerable to oxidative stress.
 Researchers at the University of California, San Francisco, found that people, who had the highest average blood levels of omega-3 fatty acids in the blood, experienced the slowest rate of telemore shortening; whereas people who had low levels of omega 3 fatty acids, experienced the fastest rate of telemore shortening.
 While the potential mechanisms cannot yet be fully explained, scientists purport that omega-3 fatty acids help protect cells from oxidative damage, thus increasing cellular lifespan and functionality of an organ.
 4

-Manufacture High-Quality Hearing Loss Supplements With Nutricap Labs
+Manufacture High-Quality Omega 3 Supplements With Nutricap Labs

-Call (800) 494-6154 to speak to one of our product advisors or submit your request to receive a free omega 3 supplements manufacturing quote in 48 hours.
+Ready to launch a brand new omega 3 supplement or tweak your existing formula?
+Call (800) 494-6154 now to speak to one of our Production Specialists today or submit your request to receive a free supplement manufacturing quote in 48 hours.

 1. “Consumption of omega-3 fatty acids and fish and risk of age-related hearing loss,” American Journal of Clinical Nutrition.
 Published online ahead of print, doi: 10.3945/ajcn.2010.29370.